JeorvalCM/Scala_Project/README.md

-# Scala_Examples
+# Scala_Project
-Codes of scala from chapter 18 of programming in scala
+Project of Scala for programming paradigms